There was a time in this fair land when the railroad did not run

 One of the signature elements of Lightfoot’s live performance is the consistency of the format, which has not altered dramatically since the early 70s.
 Standing stage centre, flanked by his sidemen, switching between his Martin six-string and sunburst Gibson 12-string and punctuating his songs with an appreciative nod or an awkward thank-you, remain as constant as the Canadian Shield.

-An added flourish, however, occurs in the second set when Lightfoot sits occasionally and reads hastily written requests.
+An added flourish, however, occurs in the second set when Lightfoot sits and reads hastily written requests.
 He honoured a couple, while refusing For Lovin’ Me as apparently too chauvinistic.
 His encores provoked a wild cacophony of shouted requests from fans throughout the auditorium.

 He ended his first set with the penultimate Wreck of the Edmund Fitzgerald (‘a modern-day Flying Dutchman’).
 He concluded the concert with Canadian Railroad Trilogy (described as his ‘big song’ and ‘crowd-pleaser’).
 Introducing the former, Lightfoot pointed out that the Great Lakes’ vessel went down 18 years ago.